Huy-Ngo/acanban/docs/source/req/use-case/other.rst

 Brief Description
 ^^^^^^^^^^^^^^^^^

-This use case allows user to search in list of students.
+This use case allows User to search for students.

 Flow of Events
 ^^^^^^^^^^^^^^